Anne Landhäußer

 Since the winter semester 2014/2015 we also offer the English-taught Master’s programme Cognitive Systems, which combines the disciplines of Computer Science and Psychology.

-This pathway graduates practitioners with a theoretical and practical understanding of the causes and effects of human behaviour, experience and consciousness, and the ability to develop and apply relevant explanatory models.
+Graduates gain theoretical and practical understanding of the causes and effects of human behaviour, experience and consciousness, and the ability to develop and apply relevant explanatory models.
 Our graduates know basic and advanced methodological approaches and their pros and cons – not just in theory but also from their own experience gained in empirical project seminars.

-Their methodological knowledge in connection with insights into all sub-disciplines of Psychology empowers them to apply scientifically founded principles to work independently in the practical and scientific areas of Psychology.
+Their methodological knowledge in connection with insights into all sub-disciplines of Psychology empowers them to apply scientifically founded principles and to work independently in the practical and scientific areas of Psychology.

 Students can choose their specialisation from the following applied subjects: